Artist and fashion designer Chloe Trujillo is one of the most fascinating people we’ve ever met…

 But let’s move on a little bit to your art, because I told you it kind of blew my mind a little bit – it’s kind of like ayahuasca, a little bit mystical and rock ‘n’ roll too.
 So it must reflect what you really believe deep inside.
 How does your art reflect your spiritual beliefs?

-C: Well when I paint, if I’m in front of a blank canvas, or whatever piece I’m painting on, it’s sort of a spiritual experience.
+Chloe Trujillo: Well when I paint, if I’m in front of a blank canvas, or whatever piece I’m painting on, it’s sort of a spiritual experience.
 I have visions and then I’m compelled to paint them.
 I never really have a plan before, it just comes to me.
 For me it’s a mystical experience, letting myself tune in and seeing what needs to be painted.

 Often, I don’t realize the meaning of my painting until it’s almost done.
-It’s almost like a dream-state, when you’re dreaming the dreams don’t often make sense, but when you analyze them every symbol does make sense and has a meaning.
+It’s almost like a dream-state, when you’re dreaming the dreams don’t often make sense.
+But when you analyze them every symbol does make sense and has a meaning.
 That’s my process, it has to reflect what’s going on inside me and what’s going on around me too.

 E: That is an interesting element of it, because you grew up in Paris and your artwork looks so non-French!

-C: You’re not the first one to tell me this!
+Chloe Trujillo: You’re not the first one to tell me this!
 Even though I grew up around Paris, around all the art in the Louvre, Musée d’Orsay and all these museums… I spent a lot of time in the Louvre because I didn’t live too far from there, my parents’ business was around that area.
-When I was born my parents had a place in Saint Germain, so the whole neighborhood was surrounded by art… I had a free pass to the Louvre so I could go there even on Sundays and spend my days sketching or looking at art.
+When I was born my parents had a place in Saint Germain, so the whole neighborhood was surrounded by art.
+And I had a free pass to the Louvre so I could go there even on Sundays and spend my days sketching or looking at art.
 I just loved it so I’m sure that part is inside me.
-I always loved Gothic artwork and also Flemish art, you know there was always the dark art too, even though my art is very colorful…
+I always loved Gothic artwork and also Flemish art, you know there was always the dark art too, even though my art is very colorful.

 E: It looks a little bit Mexican too!
 But it makes sense now, I can see now the Flemish…